Home

 Noah L. Zimmerman's keen interest in history and genealogy made him well suited for the role of director where he served faithfully for nearly twenty-five years until his illness in 2003.
 He was much loved and is remembered as a man of faith and a walking encyclopedia.
 He was reclaimed by his Maker on January 20, 2004 at eighty years of age.

 The assistant director is Betty Ann Landis of Liverpool, Pennsylvania, She was the wife of the late Marvin Landis.
-She has six children, two granddaughters chosen by love, seventeen grandchildren and one great-grandchild.
+She has six children, two granddaughters chosen by love, seventeen grandchildren and six great-grandchildren.
 She has resided at Liverpool since 1965 and is a member of the Word of Hope Mennonite Church (Mid-Atlantic Fellowship).

 Lillian Weaver was employed in 2021 as an assistant.
 She is the wife of Donald Weaver and is a member of the Lost Creek Mennonite Church (Lancaster Mennonite Conference) where their son was recently installed as pastor.